Vamshi1104/simulator/README.md

-In the process of converting an experiment from adobe flash based to javascript.
+Converted an experiment from adobe flash based to javascript.